Computing at Florence Melly

 Our staff use computing formative assessment grids to systematically assess what the children know as the topic progresses and inform their future planning.
 These formative assessment grids then inform summative assessment judgements for each topic.

 Assessment information is collected frequently and analysed as part of our monitoring cycle.
 This process provides an accurate and comprehensive understanding of the quality of education in computing.
 A comprehensive monitoring cycle is developed at the beginning of each academic year.
 This identifies when monitoring is undertaken.
-The last computing monitoring took place on the 11th March 2018.
 Monitoring in computing includes: work sampling, lesson observations and/or learning walks, pupil/parent and/or staff voice.

 All of this information is gathered and reviewed.
 It is used to inform further curriculum developments and provision is adapted accordingly.